WPgenWeakest Precondition Generator

 Definition of wpgen for Each Term Construct

 The function wpgen computes a heap predicate that has the same meaning as wp.
-In essence, wpgen takes the form of a recursive function that, like wp, expects a term t and a postcondition Q, and produces a heap predicate.
-The function is recursively defined and its result is guided by the structure of the term t.
-In essence, the definition of wpgen admits the following shape:
+In essence, wpgen takes the form of a recursive function that, like wp, expects a term t and a postcondition Q and produces a heap predicate.
+The function is recursively defined, and its result is guided by the structure of the term t.
+In essence, the definition of wpgen has the following shape:

 Fixpoint wpgen (t:trm) (Q:valhprop) : hprop :=